lightning/bolts/02-peer-protocol.md

   - MUST set `funding_feerate_perkw` to the feerate for this transaction
   - If it requires the receiving node to only use confirmed inputs:
     - MUST set `require_confirmed_inputs`
+  - If it wants the receiving node to contribute to the funding transaction using `option_will_fund`:
+    - MUST set `lease_duration` to one of the lease durations offered by the receiving node in `init` or `node_announcement`.
+    - MUST set `requested_sats` to the amount of sats it wants to pay for at the advertised `lease_rate`.
+    - MUST set `lease_expiry` to be `lease_duration` blocks in the future.

 The receiving node:
   - MAY fail the negotiation if:
     - the `locktime` is unacceptable
     - the `funding_feerate_perkw` is unacceptable
+    - `request_funds.lease_duration` does not match a duration it advertised.
+    - `request_funds.lease_expiry` is too far in the past or in the future.
   - MUST fail the negotiation if:
     - `require_confirmed_inputs` is set but it cannot provide confirmed inputs